cash-technologies/cash-checkout-widget-sample/NextJs/README.md

 - Finally pass the order when initializing the widget.

 - Callback functions can be passed to the widget when initializing it.
+  onSuccess: happens when a charge is created correctly and users close the widget.
-  onSuccess: happens when a charge is created correctly.
+  onComplete: happens when a charge is created correctly.
+Even if the widget remains open.
   onAbort: happens when the users intentionally close the widget
   onError: happens when the holacash service cannot succesfully generate a charge correctly at that moment